List of Known Space characters: Carlos Wu

 Carlos and Sharrol Janss had a casual sexual relationship before Sharrol met Shaeffer, although Carlos may have been more interested in her than she in him, since he tried to convince her at one point to leave Earth with him because he felt smothered by the overprotective ARMs who were tasked with protecting his life.
-When Shaeffer and Janss decided to have children but Shaeffer was denied a parenthood license due to his albinism, they agreed that Carlos would father two children with Sharrol and she and Bey would raise them.
+When Shaeffer and Janss decide to have children but Shaeffer is denied a parenthood license due to his albinism, they agree that Carlos will father two children with Sharrol and she and Bey will raise them.

-Eventually Wu formed a relationship with Feather Filip, an ARM agent tasked to protect him, and he and she created a plan to secretly emigrate from Earth.
-To minimize the chance of being found out they planned to bring others along to disguise the size of their group (the ARM would presumably be looking for two people, not a larger group).
-They brought Bey and Sharrol into the plan.
-Feather had located a ship that would transport them to Fafnir.
+Eventually Wu formes a relationship with Feather Filip, an ARM agent tasked to protect him, and he and she create a plan to secretly emigrate from Earth.
+To minimize the chance of being found out they plan to bring others along to disguise the size of their group (the ARM would presumably be looking for two people, not a larger group).
+They bring Bey and Sharrol into the plan.
+Feather locates a ship that would transport them to Fafnir.
 From there, they would take the place of a family named Graynor, a group of two men, two women and two children.
 That family would secretly emigrate to Wunderland, where Feather had set up funding for them, while they would move on to Home.
-However, after reaching Fafnir, Feather turned on them, shooting Shaeffer in the chest with the punchgun, to show Carlos what she was capable of, so he would stay with her.
-Instead, Carlos ran with the children, Tanya and Louis, and managed to emigrate to Home without Feather's help.
-A year and a half later, when Ander Smittarasheed caught up to Bey and Sharrol on Fafnir, she was frozen for shipment to Home along with their daughter Jeena and their unborn child.
+However, after reaching Fafnir, Feather turns on them, shooting Shaeffer in the chest with the punchgun, to show Carlos what she is capable of, so he would stay with her.
+Instead, Carlos ran with the children, Tanya and Louis, and manages to emigrate to Home without Feather's help.
+A year and a half later, when Ander Smittarasheed catches up to Bey and Sharrol on Fafnir, she is frozen for shipment to Home along with their daughter Jeena and their unborn child.

-While on Earth, Carlos lived underwater at the United Nations-protected Great Barrier Reef.
+While on Earth, Carlos lives underwater at the United Nations-protected Great Barrier Reef.

-Carlos Wu appears in the Beowulf Shaeffer stories The Borderland of Sol and Procrustes, and is mentioned in the stories Grendel and Ghost.
+Carlos Wu appears in the Beowulf Shaeffer stories "The Borderland of Sol" and "Procrustes", and is mentioned in the stories "Grendel" and "Ghost".